 The school has five classrooms, a music room, a practical room, a hall, a library area and from September 2003, a mezzanine teaching area.
 The school has an ‘outside classroom’ which consists of a small wood, a small orchard, a vegetable growing area, a ‘Bugs Hotel’ and Sensory garden and an area for hens, as well as areas for creative development.

 Situated within the school grounds is our preschool called Little Oaks, led by the Turners Hill C of E Primary School Governing Body.
-The group is open every morning and all day on Mondays, Wednesdays and Thursdays, each week, during term time and works very closely with Maple Class and is very much a part of our school.
+The group is open every morning and all day on Mondays, Tuesdays, Wednesdays and Thursdays, each week, during term time and works very closely with Maple Class and is very much a part of our school.